 About

-Spellbook is an application that allows users to keep track of their character's health, abilities, spells, spell slots, items and more in a simple and hopefully intuitive way.
+Spellbook is an application that allows users to keep track of their character's health, abilities, spells, spell slots, items and more in a simple and intuitive way.
 Spellbook can also be used as a simple searchable offline spell list for both 5e (2014) and 2024 spells.

 Install Spellbook on your device